espadrine/email-login/README.md

 cookie / local token, for instance), but it ensures that the server doesn't hold data about Sessions that were destroyed.

+`deleteSession(sessionId, function(error))` deletes the Session associated with that id.
+Removing that session prevents the corresponding device from authenticating, effectively logging it out.
+It can be useful to use (instead of the more convenient `logout()`) for facilities that log out devices remotely.

 `deleteAccount(email, function(error))` deletes all Sessions and information associated to an email address.